truenas/documentation/content/en/docs/SMB-references.md

 * Users cannot delete shadow copies on the Windows system due to the way Samba works.
-Instead, the administrator can remove snapshots from the %brand% |web-ui|.
+Instead, the administrator can remove snapshots from the TrueNAS web interface.
 The only way to disable shadow copies completely is to remove the periodic snapshot task and delete all snapshots associated with the SMB share.

 macOS includes the
-`Time Machine <https://support.apple.com/en-us/HT201250>`__ feature which performs automatic backups. %brand% supports Time Machine backups for both :ref:`SMB <Windows (SMB) Shares>` and :ref:`AFP <Apple (AFP) Shares>` shares.
+`Time Machine <https://support.apple.com/en-us/HT201250>`__ feature which performs automatic backups.
+TrueNAS supports Time Machine backups for both :ref:`SMB <Windows (SMB) Shares>` and :ref:`AFP <Apple (AFP) Shares>` shares.

-Configuring a quota for each Time Machine share helps prevent backups from using all available space on the %brand% system.
+Configuring a quota for each Time Machine share helps prevent backups from using all available space on the TrueNAS system.
 Time Machine waits two minutes before creating a full backup.
 It then creates ongoing hourly, daily, weekly, and monthly backups. **The oldest backups are deleted when a Time Machine share fills up, so make sure that the quota